writingteacher/who-working/docs/tutorials/update-a-shift.md

 ## Next Steps

 Now that you have verified this API workflow in Postman, you’re ready to integrate it into your application.
-For more information, contact your customer success manager.
+For more information, contact your customer success manager or read our [Quickstart guide](..api/quickstart_working.md)

 ## Related Topics

-* Task resource
+* Shift resource
-* Handing errors
+* Worker resource